cminyard/linux-ipmi/Documentation/driver-api/ipmi.rst

 occur (if pretimeout is zero, then pretimeout will not be enabled).
 Note that the pretimeout is the time before the final timeout.
 So if the timeout is 50 seconds and the pretimeout is 10 seconds, then the pretimeout will occur in 40 second (10 seconds before the timeout).
-The panic_wdt_timeout is the value of timeout which is set on kernel panic, in order to let actions such as kdump to occur during panic.

-The action may be "reset", "power_cycle", or "power_off", and specifies what to do when the timer times out, and defaults to "reset".

-The preaction may be "pre_smi" for an indication through the SMI interface, "pre_int" for an indication through the SMI with an interrupts, and "pre_nmi" for a NMI on a preaction.
-This is how the driver is informed of the pretimeout.

-The preop may be set to "preop_none" for no operation on a pretimeout, "preop_panic" to set the preoperation to panic, or "preop_give_data" to provide data to read from the watchdog device when the pretimeout occurs.
-A "pre_nmi" setting CANNOT be used with "preop_give_data" because you can't do data operations from an NMI.

-When preop is set to "preop_give_data", one byte comes ready to read on the device when the pretimeout occurs.
-Select and fasync work on the device, as well.

-If start_now is set to 1, the watchdog timer will start running as soon as the driver is loaded.

-If nowayout is set to 1, the watchdog timer will not stop when the watchdog device is closed.
+If nowayout is enabled, the watchdog timer will not stop when the watchdog device is closed.
 The default value of nowayout is true if the CONFIG_WATCHDOG_NOWAYOUT option is enabled, or false if not.

+panic_wdt_timeout is the value of timeout which is set on kernel panic, in order to let actions such as kernel dump to occur during panic.
+It defaults to 255 seconds.

+If test_pretimeout is enabled, then a test is done on the NMI timeout to verify that it works.
+The results are printed to the system log.

 When compiled into the kernel, the kernel command line is available for configuring the watchdog::

-  ipmi_watchdog.timeout=<t> ipmi_watchdog.pretimeout=<t>
-	ipmi_watchdog.action=<action type>
-	ipmi_watchdog.preaction=<preaction type>
-	ipmi_watchdog.preop=<preop type>
-	ipmi_watchdog.start_now=x
-	ipmi_watchdog.nowayout=x
-	ipmi_watchdog.panic_wdt_timeout=<t>
+  ipmi_wdt.timeout=<t> ipmi_wdt.pretimeout=<t>
+	ipmi_wdt.nowayout=x
+	ipmi_wdt.panic_wdt_timeout=<t>
+	ipmi_wdt.test_pretimeout=<t>

 The options are the same as the module parameter options.